 Biggest bonus we’ve seen on the Arrival Plus

 If you were to relaunch a card, I think offering the biggest welcome bonus ever is a great way to go about it.
-Currently, the Arrival Plus is offering 60,000 Arrival miles if you spend $5,000 within the first 90 days.
-Recently, the card has offered bonuses of 40,000 and 50,000 Arrival miles so this is a solid increase.
+Currently, the Arrival Plus is offering 70,000 bonus miles if you spend $5,000 within the first 90 days.
+Recently, the card has offered bonuses of 40,000, 50,000, and even 60,000 miles so this is a solid increase.

 Simple earning structure: 2X on all purchases

 While American Express, Chase and Citi offer cards with a variety of bonus categories to fit just about anyone’s needs, Barclays has chosen to keep things very simple.
-With the Barclaycard Arrival Plus, you’ll earn 2X points per dollar on all purchases — this is also the case with the Barclays Arrival Premier.
+With the Barclaycard Arrival Plus, you’ll earn 2X points per dollar on all purchases.

 Redeem points for travel purchases after the fact